Wifi Projector Explained: A UK Buyer's Guide

 Can you mirror phones, tablets and laptops onto a wifi projector? h3 >

 This lets you display what is already on your phone or computer screen onto the projected image.
 It can be useful for photos, presentations, YouTube clips or quick content sharing when guests are round.
 Performance depends on both the source device and network stability.
-Based on our testing, screen mirroring tends to feel most reliable for casual video, photos and presentations, whereas premium streaming apps often work better through an approved HDMI streaming stick. p >
+For typical UK home use, screen mirroring tends to feel most reliable for casual video, photos and presentations, whereas premium streaming apps often work better through an approved HDMI streaming stick. p >

 Is wireless streaming reliable on a wifi projector? h3 >